NAVAJOS ON MARS

 These categories represent one way of organizing Native sci-fi films, which will shift depending on perspective, and as more films are released.
 Some projects span utopian, dystopian, and alien elements, such as the Anamata Future News, a Māori TV series of 10 speculative news shorts spanning from 2018 to 2499, including ecological disasters, the traditional carving of holographic pau, haka to welcome alien visitors, and intergalactic voyaging.

-Indigenous futurisms are about more than simply being included in sci-fi films.
-By assuming that Native peoples are not just relics of the past, but have as many complex cultural and political futures as Western societies, Native sci-fi has the potential to help reimagine the assumptions that inform the social and policy treatment of contemporary Indigenous peoples.
+Indigenous futurisms are about more than inclusion within sci-fi films.
+By centering the idea that Native people are not relegated to the past, but have as many complex cultural and political futures as Western people, Native sci-fi has the potential to help radically reimagine the assumptions that inform the social and policy treatment of Indigenous people today.

 Communities are empowered and constrained by the constellation of their members’ expectations, fears, and hopes for the future.
 Sci-fi film holds a special promise as a Native medium due to its potential for transforming such imaginative spaces.
-With increasing social and material pressures, such visions have never been more urgent for Indigenous peoples.
+With increasing social and material pressures, such visions have never been more urgent for Indigenous people.

-William Lempert is an anthropology PhD student and filmmaker from the University of Colorado.
+William Lempert is an Assistant Professor of Anthropology at Bowdoin College in Brunswick, Maine.
 He regularly collaborates with Aboriginal media organizations in Northwestern Australia on film projects.

 Click here to view my academic article this post was based on: “Decolonizing Encounters of the Third Kind: Alternative Futuring in Native Science Fiction Film.”

 Grace Dillon’s Walking the Clouds: An Anthology of Indigenous Science Fiction is an excellent introduction to Indigenous futurisms and sci-fi.